HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/kubernetes_remote_search.md

     Take care when defining the `IIOP_URL` parameter, as the target URL is the Service of Remote Search inside your Kubernetes deployment.
 The prefix `dx-deployment` may be different in your deployment scenario and is based on the deployment name chosen during the `helm install` command.

 !!!note
-    Once completed and saved, the HCL Digital Experience 9.5 container deployment has a new search service called **Remote PSE service EJB**, with a green check mark confirming that the service was correctly set up and is able to communicate with the Remote Search container.
+    Once completed and saved, the HCL Digital Experience 9.5 container deployment has a new search service called **Remote PSE service EJB**, with a green check mark confirming that the service was correctly set up and can communicate with the Remote Search container.

 #### New Search Collections